Texas

 Bloom Period April to November.

-Note: V. neomexicana is not supposed to exist in the Big Bend area according to the BONAP map on the right; however it appears in the SEINet Big Bend Checklist and on iNaturalist.
+Note: V. neomexicana is not shown in the Big Bend area according to the BONAP map on the right; however it appears in the SEINet Big Bend Checklist and on iNaturalist.
 It is possible that the images here are actually V. perennis or V. canescens; however, there are differences in leaf shape, hairiness, and bracts with these images being more like V. neomexicana in these respects.

 BONAP Distribution Map